aisgbnok/Contribute/Contribute/get-started-setup-local.md

    upstream        https://github.com/MicrosoftDocs/<Repo-Name>.git (push)
    ```

-   `<Username>` will be your GitHub username, or the GitHub account/organization you chose when forking the Microsoft repository. `<Repo-Name>` will be the respective fork and Microsoft repository name.
-The Microsoft repository name and your fork repository name may be different depending on your choices when forking.
+   `<Username>` will be your GitHub username, or the GitHub account/organization you chose when forking the original repository. `<Repo-Name>` will be the respective fork and original repository name.
+The original repository name and your fork repository name may be different depending on your choices when forking.

 4. If you made a mistake, you can remove the remote upstream value.